Suggest a Songfact / Artistfact

 This is a very personal song written by Sting.
-He had recently separated from his first wife and was not getting along with the other 2 members of the band.
+He had recently separated from his first wife, actress Frances Tomelty, and was not getting along with the other two members of the band.

-Sting wrote this in Jamaica at the house where Ian Flemming wrote the James Bond books.
+Sting wrote this in Jamaica at the house where Ian Fleming wrote the James Bond books.

 Sting: "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image."

 This was a tough song to record.
-Sting didn't accept most of the suggestions from Andy Summers and Stuart Copeland.
+Sting didn't accept most of the suggestions from Andy Summers and Stewart Copeland.